Log-Euclidean Lie Groups: Introduction

 In the last section of this paper, we recast the geometry of fixed finite $n$-dimensional manifolds $\mathcal{S}^+(n)$ and $\mathrm{Cor}^+(n)$ through a principal bundle point of view.
 Starting from $\mathcal S^{+}(n)$ and the normal subgroup of positive diagonal matrices $\mathrm{Diag}^{+}(n)$, the quotient map $\pi:\mathcal S^{+}(n) \rightarrow \mathcal S^{+}(n)/\mathrm{Diag}^{+}(n)$ is a Riemannian submersion and we derive its canonical section, being simultaneously log-Euclidean and an isometric embedding; on this section, the quotient and induced metrics coincide.
-We then show that, when the quotient $\mathcal S^{+}(n)/\operatorname{Diag}^{+}(n)$ is parametrized by $\operatorname{Cor}^{+}(n)$, the pull-back of the quotient metric along this parametrization coincides with the off-log metric on $\operatorname{Cor}^+(n)$; as a consequence, the log-scaling metric on $\mathrm{Cor}^{+}(n)$ is obtained by pulling back this quotient metric via the isometry constructed in Section \ref{isom_iso_sec}.
+We then show that, when the quotient $\mathcal S^{+}(n)/\operatorname{Diag}^{+}(n)$ is parametrized by $\operatorname{Cor}^{+}(n)$, the pullback of the quotient metric along this parametrization coincides with the off-log metric on $\operatorname{Cor}^+(n)$; as a consequence, the log-scaling metric on $\mathrm{Cor}^{+}(n)$ is obtained by pulling back this quotient metric via the isometry constructed in Section \ref{isom_iso_sec}.
 By contrast, the usual \emph{correlation section} is not horizontal: the induced log-Euclidean metric along it introduces a non-zero vertical correction term given by the diagonal part of the metric, so the induced metric on $\mathrm{Cor}^{+}(n)$ differs from the quotient one.
-This leads to the following theorem: For any $n\ge 3$, there is no choice of log-Euclidean metrics on $\mathcal{S}^+(n)$ and on $\operatorname{Cor}^+(n)$ for which the inclusion $i : \operatorname{Cor}^+(n) \hookrightarrow \mathcal{S}^+(n)$ becomes an isometric embedding.
+This shows that, for the standard ambient log-Euclidean metric on $\mathcal{S}^+(n)$, the induced metric on $\operatorname{Cor}^+(n)$ differs from the intrinsic off-log metric by an explicit vertical term.
+Nevertheless, using the diagonal correction map underlying the off-log parametrization, we also construct an explicit log-Euclidean metric on $\mathcal{S}^+(n)$ for which the standard inclusion $i : \operatorname{Cor}^+(n)\hookrightarrow \mathcal{S}^+(n)$ becomes a totally geodesic isometric embedding.
 Table \ref{table:notation} sums up the spaces, their model vector-spaces and associated log-Euclidean metrics used throughout this article.

+A byproduct of our explicit isometries is a family of \emph{dimension-raising} totally geodesic isometric embeddings that relates log-Euclidean geometries across matrix sizes.
+On SPD matrices with the usual log-Euclidean metric (Theorem~\ref{thm:SPD_hierarchy}) we obtain a nested sequence of isometric embeddings